Clear Light: History

 The original line-up was featured in the 1967 motion picture The President's Analyst, with Barry McGuire cast as their leader and vocalist.

 They soon added Cliff De Young on lead vocals and this is the version of the band seen on their only album cover.

-However, sometime during the recording process, often described as "brutal", Paul Rothchild was not happy with Robison's guitar playing skills and pressured the group to remove him - he was replaced by keyboard player Ralph Schuckett.
+However, during the recording process, often described as "brutal", Paul Rothchild was not happy with Robison's guitar skills and pressured the group to remove him.
+He was replaced by keyboard player Ralph Schuckett.

 In what has been called the band's finest hour, drunken customers in a Park Avenue club heckled them so brutally that Ralph Schuckett, the usually gentle organist, hurled a few choice words back at them.
 The band walked off the stage, retired to the Albert Hotel, and woke up in the morning to find that they had become underground heroes.